mantoni/mochify.js/README.md

 - `--help` or `-h` shows usage and all available options.
 - `--async-polling` disables async polling when set to false (for use in Appium).

-## Travis
+## Continuous Integration

-To run builds on Travis, you must pass `--allow-chrome-as-root`.
+To run builds in CI services like Travis or CircleCI, you must pass `--allow-chrome-as-root`.

 Here is a minimal `.travis.yml`:

 ```yml
 language: node_js